-The thrill of whitewater rapids, awe-inspiring canyons, epic fishing deep in the shade of riverside forests, and serene morning views aboard a houseboat on a large reservoir.
-These are just a few of the pleasures that can be discovered along the Colorado River, which not only carved out the Grand Canyon over millennia but defines the border of Arizona and California, known as Arizona's west coast.
+Whitewater rapids, awe-inspiring canyons and epic fishing in riverside forests are just a few of the pleasures along the Colorado River, which helped shape the Grand Canyon and now defines the border between Arizona and California—an area known as Arizona's West Coast.

-With a great mix of outdoor activities, Yuma is perfect for kicking off a vacation with excitement and energy.
+With a great mix of outdoor and water activities, Yuma is perfect for kicking off a summer road trip.

-A true desert oasis, Yuma sits on the banks of the Colorado River, which means there's just as much adventure on the water as there is on land.
-Along the Colorado River's long shoreline, popular activities include fishing, tubing, speed boating and waterskiing as well as jet boat and sternwheeler trips.
+A true desert oasis, Yuma sits on the banks of the Colorado River, meaning there's just as much adventure on the water as on land.
+Popular activities along the river's long shoreline include fishing, tubing, speed boating and waterskiing.
+During the winter season, jet boat and sternwheeler trips are popular diversions.

-Yuma is also packed full of heritage and culture, from petroglyphs and museums to the territorial prison and historic downtown.
-The Main Street of downtown is still the vibrant heart of the city with shopping, dining, and entertainment, so leave the evenings for exploring this historic town.
+Yuma is also packed with heritage and culture, from petroglyphs and museums to the (reportedly haunted) historic prison.
+The Main Street of downtown is still the city's vibrant heart with shopping, dining and entertainment, so allow for time in the evenings to explore this historic town.

-Follow the river a few hours north to Lake Havasu City, where more water-play and entertainment live on the famous Lake Havasu.
+Follow the river a few hours north to Lake Havasu City, where watery fun and entertainment thrive on the famous Lake Havasu.

-Off the lake, this adventure oasis doesn't slow down—golfing, dining, hiking, biking and year-round fun reign supreme with a "play like you mean it" attitude.
-This is truly an all ages and interests destination that dares you to enjoy endless entertainment by water, land and storefront.
+Off the lake, this adventure spot doesn't slow down—golfing, dining, hiking, biking and year-round fun reign supreme with a "play like you mean it" attitude.
+Lake Havasu City is truly a destination for all ages and interests.

-Now that you've got the basics, start your West Coast exploration by following the river, like centuries of explorers have done all around the world.
-Discover what else you'll find along the wild waters and rugged rivers of Arizona's West Coast.
+Now that you've got the basics to start your road trip, follow the river and discover what else you'll find along the wild waters of Arizona's West Coast.